Measles and Rubella Monthly Surveillance Report

 Measles Surveillance

-- Measles cases were also reported in other provinces, with the Eastern Cape province, KwaZulu-Natal province, and Limpopo province reporting the lowest number of measles cases.
+• Sporadic measles cases have been reported in other provinces, with the Eastern Cape province, KwaZulu-Natal province, and Limpopo province reporting the lowest number of measles cases.

 Rubella Surveillance